-3. Only the Filter UA numbers need to be checked/changed using the monitor's push-buttons.
+- 3. Only the Filter UA number need to be checked/changed using the monitor's push-buttons.
 All the other parameters are set when setting up the calibration using the Calibration program.
+Then exit the Calibration Set-up by pressing SET-UP. - 4.
+Press ┛.